baudren/markup2beamer/Roadmap.md

-- nested environments are failing right now o allow for <2> type options for blocks, anything. o for verbatim, remove the strip command, and the empty options
-- good handling of column environments
+- nested environments are failing right now o allow for <2> type options for blocks, anything. o for verbatim, remove the strip command, and the empty options ~ good handling of column environments o better option handling